kyle-n/kyle-n.github.io/_posts/2020-05-17-favorite-movies-2019.md

 French arthouse director Claire Denis has given us the dingiest sci-fi film since *Alien*. *High Life* loves dust, decay, grime and death.
 It revels in how things fall apart, and how just a few times they maybe sort of come back together.

-Plus, it features André 3000 giving a great naturalistic performance.
+It also has André 3000 giving a great naturalistic performance.
 Put this man in more movies!

 ### 5: *Knives Out* | ★★★

 The best trick director Rian Johnson (*The Last Jedi*) pulls in *Knives Out* is inverting murder-mystery tropes.
-These kinds of movies—*Clue*, *And Then There Were None*—usually focus on ensemble cast of variously villainous white characters, any of which could have done it, you get it.
+These kinds of movies—*Clue*, *And Then There Were None*—usually focus on ensemble cast of variously villainous white characters, any of which could have done it, yadda yadda.

 *Knives Out* shines because it places Marta Cabrera (Ana de Armas), the Latina nurse, at the center.
 You wouldn't know it from the trailers, but this is her heroic journey.